I played it so you wouldn’t have to.

 Battle

+This is what the battle map looks like.
+I’m not even joking.
 I have mentioned that the battle prep menu is not very easy on the eyes.
 Battle mode is even worse.
 I don’t understand why the graphics are so terrible.
-We’re not talking Stardew Valley type retro graphics, Minecraft simplicity, or anything like that.
+We’re not talking Stardew Valley-type retro graphics, Minecraft simplicity, or anything like that.
 It’s just plain bad.
 Everything looks so old.
 The battle map is a grid-based system that looks/plays like something from a GBA version of Fire Emblem, just not as polished.
-Once one character engages with another, you are brought into a battle sequence where big headed and horribly rendered characters clash.
-If the fight contains mercenaries, the graphic is a large group of stupid looking soldiers.
+Once one character engages with another, you are brought into a battle sequence where big-headed and rendered characters clash.
+If the fight contains mercenaries, the graphic is a large group of stupid-looking soldiers.
 If it is a commander, the graphic shows the commander unleashing the attack.
-There are attacks and skills that can be unleashed from a distance.
+Some attacks and skills can be unleashed from a distance.
 These are usually acted out on the map without a battle sequence.
 Skills are determined with MP, which can be regained if you just sit and wait.
 You may spam experience for some characters/classes by just waiting, getting attacked and healing, then doing it all again.
 It isn’t fun, but you get to listen to the lovely music.

 Conclusion